-- Barking logs filled in by the complainant, interested neighbours and Council Officers for a set period.
+- Barking logs filled in by the complainant, neighbours, and Council Officers for a set period.

 - Visiting the dog owner to make sure they have made the changes that were suggested.
 The owner might also complete a bark log for comparison.

 Nuisance and excessive barking can only be proven by Council Officers if there are reasonable grounds to believe the barking is persistent and loud.
-Complainant and neighbour involvement is necessary to provide supporting evidence if enforcement is required.
+Your involvement is very important to give supporting evidence if enforcement is required.

 5. The Dog Control Act.

 Council will analyse the barking diaries and logs to establish if the complaint is substantiated and there has been a breach of the Dog Control Act 1996, Section 55.
 For substantiated complaints, an Abatement Notice may be issued that requires the owner to reduce the noise and not doing this could mean further enforcement.
 Where there is no evidence of a breach or where complainants fail or refuse to assist in the process as required; no further action will be taken and the case will be closed.
 Council will let you know the outcome of any investigation.

 Below are some of the most common reasons for excessive barking and some ideas to help manage these.